egonnelli/HPC-Parallel-Programming/Exercise_01/codes/readme.md

-This foldes contains the codes for the Pi approximation
+This folder contains the codes for the Pi approximation